 Consumers - A person to whom goods or services are or may be supplied by participants in the industry.
-This includes all Government entities, all state, territory and local councils.
+This includes all Commonwealth Government entities, all state and territory governments and local councils.
 This also includes all sellers to Government through the Digital Transformation Agency's whole of government panel arrangements, marketplaces and volume sourcing arrangements.

-Critical technology - Current and emerging technologies that have the capacity to significantly enhance or pose a risk to our national interest (prosperity, social cohesion or national security).
+Critical technology - Critical technologies are current and emerging technologies with the capacity to significantly enhance, or pose risk to, our national interests (economic prosperity, social cohesion and/or national security).

-Emerging technology - Technologies that are currently developing, or that are expected to be available within the next five to ten years
+Emerging technology - Technologies that are currently developing, or that are expected to be available within the next five to ten years.